 Situated in the heart of the Adriatic, this archipelago is the remotest Croatian region consisting of two large islands, three smaller ones and 15 jagged rocks.
 The winds, tides and shallows make getting here a challenge, but it is entirely worth it to soak up the island’s beauty.
-There is nothing there in terms of commerce and overnight stays are not generally recommended, but a day trip is a must if you are on a yacht charter nearby.
+There is nothing there in terms of commerce and overnight stays are not generally recommended, but a day trip is a must if you are on an off-the-beaten path yacht charter nearby.

 6. Biševo, Croatia